-The better condition your old car is in, the better its trade-in value, obviously.
+The better condition your old car is in, the better its private sale and trade-in value, obviously.
 What’s not obvious is how much work you should put into your old car before bringing it to the dealership for a trade-in appraisal.
 Major repairs are best left to the pros—they can do it for less money, and they won’t add the cost you paid for repairs to the trade-in value.
 Small fixes, however, are worth the effort.

 Wash and Detail Your Car